mvanvu/ujs-core/docs/core/IS.md

 // Defaults to allow deep properties array Is.flatObject({ foo: 1, bar: [{ bar: 2 }] }); // It returns: true

-// Don't allow deep properties
+// Don't allow deep properties array
 Is.flatObject({ foo: 1, bar: [{ bar: 2 }] }, false); // It returns: false

 // More options: Allow properies array on root level and don't allow properties array on deep level